-M Health Psychology - Degree Requirements (36 units)
+MA Health Psychology - Degree Requirements (36 units)

-- A. Required Courses (33 units)
+A. Required Courses (33 units)

-- PSY 520 Seminar in Psychopharmacology (3)
+PSY 520 Seminar in Psychopharmacology (3)

-- PSY 530 Advanced Analysis of Variance and Multivariate Techniques (3)
+PSY 530 Advanced Analysis of Variance and Multivariate Techniques (3)

-- PSY 535 Advanced Research Methods (3)
+PSY 535 Advanced Research Methods (3)

-- PSY 555 Psychology and Aging (3)
+PSY 555 Psychology and Aging (3)

-- PSY 563 Seminar in Psychopathology (3)
+PSY 563 Seminar in Psychopathology (3)

-- PSY 570 Community Psychology (3)
+PSY 570 Community Psychology (3)

-- PSY 574 Practicum: Diversity Issues in Clinical and Health Psychology (3)
+PSY 574 Practicum: Diversity Issues in Clinical and Health Psychology (3)

-- PSY 575 Theories of Health and Behavior (3)
+PSY 575 Theories of Health and Behavior (3)

-- PSY 576 Seminar in Health Psychology Research (3)
+PSY 576 Seminar in Health Psychology Research (3)

-- PSY 585 Neuropsychology (3)
+PSY 585 Neuropsychology (3)

-- PSY 599 Thesis (3)
+PSY 599 Thesis (3)

-- B. Select one course from the following (3 units):
+Β. Select one cours e from the following (3 units):

-- PSY 550 Seminar in Developmental Psychology (3)
+PSY 550 Seminar in Developmental Psychology (3)

-- PSY 564 Advanced Psychotherapy Techniques (3)
+PSY 564 Advanced Psychotherapy Techniques (3)

-- PSY 565 Psychology of Clinical Groups (3)
+PSY 565 Psychology of Clinical Groups (3)

-- PSY 567 Individual Assessment (3)
+PSY 567 Individual Assessment (3)

-- PSY 595 Selected Topics (3)
+PSY 595 Selected Topics (3)

-- PSY 597 Directed Reading (3)
+PSY 597 Directed Reading (3)

-- PSY 598 Directed Research (3)
+PSY 598 Directed Research (3)

 - C. Additional program requirements include: - 1.
-Completion of the Graduate Writing Competency requirement within two semesters of admission to the program. - 2.
+Completion of the Graduate Writing Competency requirement within two semesters of admission to the program.
+[This requirement is subject to change depending on University policies.] - 2.
 Students must write a thesis as the culminating experience for awarding the degree Master of Arts in Psychology (Health Psychology). - 3.
 In addition to the major requirements, students must meet all university requirements for the master's degree indicated in the section of the catalog entitled "Graduate Degrees and Post Baccalaureate Studies."